Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics: Pretraining Curriculum Design

 \paragraph{HMM-based Identification of Learning Phases} Capability visualizations indicate what the model learns but provide limited insight into training stability and internal state transitions.
 We model training trajectories with a Hidden Markov Model (HMM) following~\citet{hu2023latent} to obtain a low-dimensional, discrete training map that facilitates identification of common learning phases and analysis of how curricula affect traversal of these phases.

 Direct HMM fitting on the high-dimensional weight space is computationally infeasible.
-Instead, a small set of metrics is computed from the model's weights at each checkpoint (Appendix~\ref{sec:hmm_metrics}), capturing properties of the weight distribution (e.g., $L_1$ and $L_2$ norms) and the function computed by each layer (e.g., singular values).
-Time series of these metrics from multiple runs across curricula (and, for selected model sizes, across random seeds) are standardized with z-score normalization and used as observation sequences.
+Instead, we compute 14 checkpoint-level metrics from the model's weights, standardize the resulting time series, and use them as observation sequences; Appendix~\ref{sec:hmm_metrics} lists these metrics and the state-count sweep.
+The metrics capture properties of the weight distribution (e.g., $L_1$ and $L_2$ norms) and the function computed by each layer (e.g., singular values).